cyberphone/openkeystore/testdata/src/org/webpki/testdata/json-crypto-versus-jose.md

 ### Dropped: Support for Partial Success
 How many signatures that must be valid in a multi-signature scheme is a _policy_.
 In this specific implementation _all_ signatures must be valid.

+### Dropped: Polymorphic EdDSA Algorithms
+JOSE EdDSA support departs from that of ECDSA by introducing a polymorphic ("EdDSA") algorithm which doesn't have much (if any) support in standard cryptographic libraries.
+JSF uses "Ed25518" and "Ed448" as signature algorithms.
+This is also conformant with PKIX.